XengShi/materialYouNewTab/.github/pull_request_template.md

 - [ ] I have verified compatibility across Chrome and Firefox (additional browsers if applicable).
 - [ ] I have attached relevant visual evidence (screenshots/videos) if applicable.
 - [ ] My code follows the project's coding style and conventions.
+- [ ] I have updated the [CHANGELOG.md](https://github.com/XengShi/materialYouNewTab/blob/main/CHANGELOG.md) under the appropriate categories with all my changes in this PR.